ZhiZheng0889/Tax-Accounting-/01-Tax/Individual Taxation/Current developments in taxation of individuals - Part 2 (Oct 31, 2025).md

 - “Orders” alone are not enough; confirm the taxpayer is active duty in the Armed Forces (not civilian, not contractor, not general federal employee).
 - Document status: DD-214 equivalents, LES, active-duty documentation, and PCS orders.
 - For nonmilitary moves, focus on employer reimbursement treatment and payroll reporting rather than a Sec.
 217 deduction.

+---

+## Sec.
+401 — Retirement plans / IRAs: Roth catch-up proposals and inherited IRA transfers

+### A. Proposed regs: Roth catch-up contribution requirement (high earners)

+#### What to remember

+Proposed rules under Sec.
+414(v)(7)(A) address the “Roth catch-up requirement” for applicable employer plans: when an eligible participant’s wages exceed a specified threshold (the article notes $145,000$), catch-up contributions must be treated as **designated Roth** contributions.

+#### Practical implications (plan + participant)

+- Plans may implement a **deemed** Roth designation for catch-up contributions for impacted participants.
+- Participants must be given an option to stop making the additional deferrals (instead of being forced into a deemed Roth election).
+- Because Roth deferrals are includible in income, impacted participants should expect higher current-year taxable wages/withholding effects for catch-up amounts.

+#### Review prompt

+- If a participant is above the wage threshold and wants pre-tax catch-up, what are their realistic alternatives (e.g., adjust deferral strategy, use other savings vehicles) given the Roth catch-up framework?

+### B. Inherited IRA transfers: trust beneficiary to individual inherited IRAs

+#### Development highlighted

+- **Letter Ruling 202506004 (Nov.
+7, 2024)**: A trust that was the designated beneficiary of a decedent’s retirement account could transfer funds via trustee-to-trustee transfers into inherited IRAs for the individual beneficiaries, provided the inherited IRAs were properly titled in the name of the deceased owner for the benefit of each beneficiary.
+The transfer itself did not trigger taxable income to the trust/beneficiary, though beneficiaries must include income in respect of a decedent (IRD) amounts in gross income when applicable.

+#### Practice takeaways

+- Titling is everything: inherited IRA setup must preserve “decedent for benefit of beneficiary” naming.
+- Trustee-to-trustee transfer mechanics reduce distribution/rollover errors.
+- Always coordinate trust terms + beneficiary categories + distribution timing rules before moving assets.